suren-rathnayake/EMMIXmfa/README.md

 ## Installation

-Installingdirectly from suing the `devtools` package.
+Installingdirectly from using the `devtools` package.

 ```
 library(devtools)